AADavin/RelativeDating/README.md

 In the figure, we see how the order_sampler took the node c (the last speciation on the left) and made it a few steps older.

 Running this algorithm for many steps effectively mixes the speciation ranking and produces a distribution of ranked trees.
-The algorithm has a temperature component, that can be used to explore order that might be potentially conflicting with the given constraints imposed by MaxTiC.
+The algorithm has a temperature component, that can be used to explore orders that might be potentially conflicting with the given constraints imposed by MaxTiC.
 Setting a very low temperature will prevent this from happening.

 ## Pipeline
 ***